oimodeler/oimodeler/docs/source/basicExamples.rst

 (previous) :ref:`createSimulator` example.

 We start by setting up the script with imports, a data list and a binary model.
-We don't need to specify values for the biary parameters as they will be fitted.
+We don't need to specify values for the binary parameters as they will be fitted.

 .. code-block:: python